 photo credit: bottom left: Fabian Palencia / right: Eva Cruz

 Over the next several years I worked six different part time jobs and spent all my money on leather, hardware, and tools.
 I pulled all nighters twice a week for a while because I was so excited to make art.
 A lot of it was experimental — I’m self-taught, and there was a lot of trial and error to see what worked and what didn’t, in terms of both technique and what actually sold.
-Four studios, thousands of dollars of leather, countless sewing needle related stab wounds, seven hammered knuckles, and ten collections later, something very monumental happened to me: I fell in love again.
+Four studios, thousands of dollars of leather, countless sewing needle related stab wounds, seven hammered knuckles, and ten collections later, it's still all worth it.

 It’s a privilege to get to make art everyday.
 Literally my wildest dreams have come true!
 Throwing myself into my work has always been my M.O. and now I get to do it from sun up to sun down.
 I’m filled with gratitude that this is the life I get to live — and all the credit goes to my family.
 My parents had a small business that supported our family — and taught me about resourcefulness and work ethic.
 My abuela on my mom’s side moved to the US at age 12 from Nicaragua, speaking no English, knowing no one but her mom and her sister.
 After the 8th grade she left school to be able to work and support her family.
 Any success I’ll ever experience belongs to the ones who laid the groundwork before me.

 I’m really excited to be full time with leatherwork and can’t wait to show you what else I have planned for 2020.
 I’ll be posting regularly, writing about all the neuroses that accompany small business ownership and life as an artist in New York.

 Keep an eye out -- I'll also posting new work as regularly as possible!